oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 ## PUT Metadata and Storage class

-### PUT Metadata
+### PUT Metadata and System Metadata

-This case will be used for all PUT metadata templates.
+This case will be used for all PUT metadata and system metadata templates (`metadata` and `systemMetadata` fields).

 Available data: